prrvchr/Blender-Importer/README.md

 - For Linux: `~/.local/share/FreeCAD/Mod/`
 - For Windows: `%AppData%\FreeCAD\Mod`

 Then unzip the zip file in the `Mod` directory.
-Please note that the archive size is 1.2 GB.
+Please note that **the archive size is 1.2 GB**.
 Once unzipped you can delete the zip file.

 ___